The market in terms of VR creation tools is constantly expanding with more and more valuable offers for hand interaction for VR.

 Because they are similar in many points, such as framework complexity, coding complexity, and what value they aim to provide to developers.
 Both are built on 3 pillars: define an interactive/grabbable object, the body part/grabber, and the events related to each interaction.
-This is fundamental for hand interaction in virtual reality.
+This is fundamental for hand interaction such as hand tracking, snapping, and grabbing in virtual reality.
 Whether it is with the Interaction Builder or the VR Interaction Framework, you need little coding knowledge to understand the system and create interactions.
 However, you will always have API/framework access to go more in-depth during your development process.

 Of course, it would be a lie to say that they are identical.
 Indeed, some features look similar, but they are not built in the same way and for the same purpose.
 Thus, some features are completely different.

-Starting with the VR Interaction Framework, you will find an easy to use grabber/grabbable system for hand interaction for virtual reality.
-However, the system is not optimized for precise hand interaction for VR, but works well for any interaction based on grabbing.
-Also, as it is not focused on hands.
+Starting with the VR Interaction Framework, you will find an easy-to-use grabber/grabbable system for hand interaction for virtual reality.
+However, the system is not optimized for precise hand interaction for VR but works well for any interaction based on grabbing.
+Also, it is not focused on hands.
 Indeed, there is a dissociation between “what is a hand” and “what can grab” which gives some flexibility.